dagster-io/dagster/docs/sections/tutorial/inputs.rst

 (Alternatively, we could modify our ``load_cereals`` logic to extend the basic functionality provided by :py:class:`python:csv.DictReader` and add a facility to specify column-wise datatype conversion.)

+In :ref:`Expectations <expectations>`, we will introduce adding data quality checks to detect bad data at runtime.